yohasebe/deepl-alfred-translate-rewrite-workflow/README.md

 Translate text in language A to language B and vice versa.
 You can use one of the following methods:

-* Using textbox and keyword `deepl` on Alfred's GUI
+* Keyword `deepl`
-* Using textbox and fallback search on Alfred's GUI
+* Fallback search
-* Using system clipboard and keyword `deepl-clip`on Alfred's GUI
+* System clipboard and keyword `deepl-clip`
-* Using user-defined hotkey (→text currently selected in front-most app will be submitted)
+* User-defined hotkey (→ text currently selected in front-most app is sent)

 ### Rewrite text

 Rewrite text in one language by translating it to the other language and translating the resulting text back to the original language again.
 You can use one of the following methods:

-* Using textbox and keyword `deepl` with `⌥` key pressed on Alfred's GUI
+* Keyword `deepl` with `⌥` key pressed
-* Using system clipboard and keyword `deepl-clip` with `⌥` key pressed on Alfred's GUI
+* System clipboard and keyword `deepl-clip` with `⌥` key pressed
-* Using user-defined hotkey (→ text currently selected in front-most app will be submitted)
+* User-defined hotkey (→ text currently selected in front-most app will be submitted)

 ### Document translation

 Translate documents of the type `.pptx`, `docx`, or `.pdf`.
 Upload the original file and then download the resulting file once the translation is complete.
 The translated file will be downloaded to the same folder as the original file.

-Note: "max_characters" option is ignored for document translation.
+Note: `max_characters` option is ignored for document translation.

 How to upload the original file

-1. Specify the file to be translated in Alfred (using selection hotkey, for instance).
+1. Specify the target file (using selection hotkey, for instance).
 2. Select "DeepL Upload File" action.
 3. Specify if the translation is from `secondary_lang` to `primary_lang` (EN to JA, for instance) or the other way round (JA to EN, for instance).